Pre-2013 Book Review

 I read so many of these books growing up: Redwall, Mossflower, Mattimeo, Mariel of Redwall, Salamandastron, Martin the Warrior, The Bellmaker, Outcast of Redwall, The Pearls of Lutra, The Long Patrol, The Legend of Luke, Lord Brocktree, The Taggerung, Triss

 And apparently, there are several more I never read!
-Maybe I should revist the series one day.
+Maybe I should revisit the series one day.
 Such a great set of books from a wonderful author.

 Hatchet Series